 Shenandoah River State Park in northern Virginia has 5 miles of waterfront access along the Shenandoah River.
 Another great thing about this campground is that it is only a 10-minute drive to Shenandoah National Park.
 That makes it a great place to stay as an alternative to the national park.

-Army Corps of Engineer campgrounds offer some of the best waterfront camping in the country.
-They are managed by the Army Corps of Engineers and available to the public.
-Even better, as a federally managed campground you can get a 50% discount if you have the senior or access (disability) national parks passes.
-We’ve loved every single one we’ve stayed at, but here’s just one example, Gunter Hill COE Campground.
+Corps of Engineer or COE campgrounds offer some of the best waterfront camping in the country.
+They are managed by the Army Corps of Engineers but are not the same as military campgrounds.
+In fact, they are available to the public.
+Typically found on rivers, lakes, dams, and reservoirs, these waterfront campgrounds offer water and sewer at your site (some have full hookups, but that is less common), a centrally located dump station, bathhouses, walking trails, fishing piers, and swimming areas.
+If you have the Senior or Access (disability) National Parks Pass, you can even get 50 percent off your stay.
+We’ve loved every single one we’ve stayed at, but here’s just one example, Gunter Hill COE Campground located just outside of Montgomery, Alabama.

 If you can access military bases, there are some phenomenal waterfront campgrounds to enjoy.
-Read our Guide to Military Campgrounds.
+If you’d like to know more about eligibility and reservations, read our Guide to Military Campgrounds.
 We have several that we’ve gone back to more than once.
 One of our absolute favorites was Sigsbee Campground in Key West, Florida.
+It has both a dry camping and a full hook-up area.

 A second runner-up was Patrick Air Force Base.
-It is located on the Banana River and the ocean is just across the street from the main base.
-I had a lot of fun trying to learn how to do stand-up paddleboard there.
+It is located on the Banana River, but the ocean is just across the street from the main base.
+The base has bike, kayak, and paddleboard rentals at the Outdoor Recreation office.
+I had a lot of fun trying to learn how to stand-up paddleboard there.
+The base also has a waterfront dining facility that is open to military retirees as well.

 Don’t forget about the small, locally-owned campgrounds.
-Sometimes they are located in the most magical spots.
-We stayed at the Wagon Circle campground along the Red River in Heber Springs, Arkansas for only $26 a night.
+Typically no-frills, you will get full hookups in some of the most magical spots.
+For example, we stayed at the Wagon Circle campground along the Red River in Heber Springs, Arkansas for only $26 a night.
+It was in such a peaceful location and had stairs leading down to a dock on the river.
+Another fantastic one is Damascus Creekside RV Park in southwestern Virginia.
+It has eight RV sites and two rental cabins that back up to a serene creek.

 Luxury Waterfront Campgrounds